jack13only/project-management-app/README.md

 1. After finishing, push all changes to the origin branch.
 2. Open a PR from ***your branch name*** to the ***develop*** branch.
+3. PR's name in according to the task's name, for example: backlog, header, backend.
 3. PR's description:
 > 1. Task's name.
 > 2. If there is an UI, add a screenshot.